-Kalpana, mother of 2 daughters and a son and resident of MelamchiVDC, received basic training in sustainable soil and farm management practices in 2001 - this included improved management of farmyard manure and compost, collection of cattle urine for use as a plant tonic and as the base for on-farm bio-pesticide Figure 3.
-Case production, the inclusion of legumes into the cropping system, and vegetable Study of Kalpana and cash crop production.
-Since 2002 when she became an Experienced Leader Farmer, she has trained over 70 farmer groups in her own VDC and other VDCs, Sindhupalchok in many aspects of improved technologies for better farm management.
+Notes: Kalpana, mother of two daughters and a son and resident of Melamchi VDC, received basic training in sustainable soil and farm management practices in 2001 - this included improved management of farmyard manure and compost, collection of cattle urine for use as a plant tonic and as the base for on-farm bio-pesticide production, the inclusion of legumes into the cropping system and vegetable and cash crop production.
+Since 2002 when she became an Experienced Leader Farmer, she has trained over 70 farmer groups in her own VDC and other VDCs, in many aspects of improved technologies for better farm management establishment of a mechanism for implementing agriculture activities at VDC level.
+Thus, SSMP began the establishment of locally elected AFECs at the VDC level in 2010 to manage the local agriculture development programmes.
+The committees generally comprise 9 to 11 members of the local community who are elected by the community.